Pierre Sauvage: Biographical information

 Sauvage is the son of once prominent French journalist and author Léo Sauvage (born Smotriez), and his Polish-born wife Barbara Sauvage, née Suchowolska.
-Sauvage was four when he and his parents moved to New York City in 1948, his parents choosing to hide the fact that they were Jewish.
-Sauvage returned to Paris at 18 to pursue his studies, staying with his cousin, Samuel Pisar, the Holocaust survivor, attorney, and author.
+Sauvage was four when he and his parents moved to the Upper West Side of New York City in 1948, his parents choosing to hide the fact that they were Jewish.
+Sauvage returned to Paris at 18 to pursue his studies, staying with his cousin, Samuel Pisar, the Holocaust survivor, attorney, and author, who was to become the stepfather of former U.S. Secretary of State Antony Blinken.
 The Sorbonne drop-out fell in love with film at Paris' Cinémathèque Française, becoming a film scholar and landing a job there working for the pioneering film archivist Henri Langlois.
 Veteran émigré producer-director Otto Preminger brought Sauvage back to New York as a story editor.

 In the U.S., Sauvage co-authored with Jean-Pierre Coursodon a two-volume critical study of American film directors, American Directors (E.P.
 Dutton, 1983), characterized in The New York Times by Peter Biskind as "highly informed, literate, trenchant."
-He is the Los Angeles correspondent for the influential French film monthly Positif.
+He has long been the Los Angeles correspondent for the influential French film monthly Positif.

-Although he had contributed to a documentary about the artist Robert Malaval in the '60s, Sauvage settled behind the camera as a staff producer-reporter for Los Angeles public television station KCET-TV, producing over thirty hours of varied programming dealing with a wide range of subjects.
+Although he had contributed to a documentary about the artist Robert Malaval in the '60s, Sauvage settled behind the camera as a staff producer-reporter for Los Angeles public television station KCET-TV, producing over thirty hours of varied programming dealing with a wide range of subjects, including the national PBS series Academy Leaders.
 His first major success came when he decided to begin exploring Jewish roots he had never known in Yiddish: the Mother Tongue.

 Sauvage lives in Los Angeles, with his wife, entertainment lawyer and professor Barbara M. Rubin.
-They have two children: master empath David Sauvage and movie and television trailer editor Rebecca Sauvage.
+They have two children: master empath David Sauvage and television trailer editor Rebecca Sauvage.
 In 2020, at a ceremony at the Museum of Jewish Heritage in New York City, Sauvage was named a knight in the French National Order of Merit.
 He says he plans to continue galloping as long as he can.

 Lecturer on Le Chambon, and on America and the Holocaust

-For 40 years, a lecturer on the Holocaust and its continuing challenges, Sauvage has long been one of a pioneering handful of experts on rescuers of Jews during the Holocaust—"righteous Gentiles"—and contends that they still have much to teach us.
+For over 40 years, a lecturer on the Holocaust and its continuing challenges, Sauvage has long been one of a pioneering handful of experts on rescuers of Jews during the Holocaust—"righteous Gentiles"—and contends that they still have much to teach us.
 He has also focused his efforts on what he has called the American experience of the Holocaust, urging Americans to look in as well as out.
 A key mentor for Sauvage in this effort was historian David S. Wyman, who died in 2018 and to whom Sauvage has paid tribute.